-Yes, the law allows only one entry by or for each person during each registration period.
+Yes, the law allows only one entry per person during each registration period.
 The Department of State uses sophisticated technology to detect multiple entries.
 Individuals with more than one entry will be disqualified.

 12. May my spouse and I each submit a separate entry?